-If you live in Oklahoma, a probation and parole officer of the Department of Corrections will conduct the investigation.
+If you live in Oklahoma, a probation and parole officer from the Department of Corrections will conduct the investigation.
 You should be completely open and honest with the investigating officer.
 Negative information will not necessarily hurt your application.
 It may serve to show how you were able to overcome a problem and actually improve your chances.
 The investigation should be completed approximately 60 days after you apply.

 If you live in another state, information will be requested from authorities in your state regarding current employment and living arrangements, and a local criminal record check will be requested.
 Interstate investigations usually take about 90 days to complete.